Is There a “Natural” Remedy for Festoons and Malar Mounds?

 In my life, I’ve often heard the phrase “there’s no such thing as a free lunch,” which I interpret to mean that getting real results in life takes real effort and work.
 Along a similar vein, the idea that the difficult-to-treat medical condition of Malar Mounds and Eyelid Festoons can be addressed with a non-medical natural remedy is enticing to contemplate, but at this point in time it isn’t very realistic.

-Daily use of sunblock can protect your face from worsening sun damage in general and Malar Mounds and Festoons specifically, and the use of Retin-A can also be helpful to improve the skin to a slight degree.
+Daily use of sunblock can protect your face from worsening sun damage in general and malar mounds and Festoons specifically, and the use of Retin-A can also be helpful to improve the skin to a slight degree.
 But by far the most effective way to completely improve Malar Mounds and eyelid Festoons is though surgical and laser treatments like my RESET treatment.